brainbox15/brainbox15/README.md

 ### Hi there 👋

  I’m Michael Omoraka .
 Nice to meet you.
 I'm detail-oriented Front-end web developer/designer.
+I had experience working with Java and used it in developing Android apps.
+Later transitioned to web development and currently working with Vue.js

 - 🔭 You can check out my portfolio [_here_](https://michaelomoraka.netlify.app).
 <!-- **brainbox15/brainbox15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.